Tumulty-Web-Services/my-golf-score-app-pwa/README.md

    * fix the game day issue
    * fix the vh on the form pages
    * get payments set up perfectly
+   * fix the vh on all pages
+   * refine on mobile
+3. get tests and type-check working again
 3. Publish as a PWA
 4. Test on the golf course